Alina Zagitova: Awards

 Zagitova was awarded the Order of Friendship for her win at the 2018 Winter Olympics.
 She is also a two-time winner of the Silver Doe Prize, awarded by the Federation of Sports Journalists of Russia, as one of the ten best athletes of 2017 and 2018.
 She was named female "Athlete of the Year" in the nomination "Pride of Russia" by the Ministry of Sport of Russia in 2018.
 Forbes Russia's Top 30 Under 30 list named Zagitova as the top athlete in the sports category.
 In 2019, she was part of Forbes Russia's 40-under-40 list of successful Russians from sports and show business.
 She was named "Sportswoman of the Year" at the 2019 Glamour Russia Awards and "People's Sportsman" (as determined by VTsIOM) at the 2019 Sovetsky Sport ceremony.

 Television and magazines

 Zagitova became a co-host of the Russian reality TV show Ice Age for its seventh season in 2020.
 She also co-hosted the show in 2021 and 2022.
 She interviewed athletes for Channel One Russia during the 2022 Russian Figure Skating Championships and was a reporter for the channel during the 2022 Winter Olympics.

-Zagitova appeared on the cover of the March 2020 Russian edition of Tatler alongside teammates Anna Shcherbakova, Alexandra Trusova, and Alena Kostornaia.
+Zagitova appeared on the cover of the March 2020 Russian edition of Tatler alongside teammates Shcherbakova, Trusova, and Kostornaia.
 In February 2023, she appeared on the cover of the Russian edition of The Voice magazine alongside Shcherbakova.